U.S. group urges states to use only legal drugs for executions

 The group calls for 39 changes to the capital punishment system to ensure constitutional rights are protected.

-For example, it seeks new standards for obtaining and reviewing forensic evidence and calls on Congress to establish a federal system to accredit forensic laboratories.
+For example, it seeks new standards obtaining and reviewing forensic evidence and calls on Congress to establish federal system to accredit forensic laboratories.

 It recommended other safeguards such as preservation and review of evidence after conviction to help prevent executions of innocent people.
 It also called for major reforms in several states including Texas, Alabama, California and Pennsylvania.